jodaiber/jodaiber.github.com/DenoisedWebTreebank.md

 title: The Denoised Web Treebank
 ---

-We introduce the \thistreebank: a treebank including a normalization layer and a corresponding evaluation metric for dependency parsing of noisy text, such as Tweets.
-This benchmark enables the
-evaluation of text normalization methods, including normalization as machine translation and unsupervised lexical normalization, directly on syntactic trees.
+We introduce the Denoised Web Treebank: a treebank including a normalization layer and a corresponding evaluation metric for dependency parsing of noisy text, such as Tweets.
+This benchmark enables the evaluation of text normalization methods, including normalization as machine translation and unsupervised lexical normalization, directly on syntactic trees.

 # Documentation